WCRAS COVID-19 Operation Protocol

 - Record requests

-Outreach Events – Outreach events have been suspended until further notice.
-The vaccination clinic for April 7, 2020 has been cancelled.
-School related presentations have been cancelled until further notice.
-Microchip services for walk- in, Washoe County residents will be suspended until further notice.
+Outreach Events – All vaccine clinics and educational related outreach events have been suspended until further notice.
+Microchip services for walk-in, Washoe County residents will be suspended until further notice.

 This is a rapidly changing situation and we appreciate your patience as we work through these precautions as a community.
 WCRAS will be monitoring and reviewing our protocols closely to help protect the health and safety of our staff and our community.